 - Keep your personal information in a secure place at home, especially if you have roommates, employ outside help or are having work done in your house.

 - Promptly retrieve incoming mail to limit the opportunity for theft.
 Know your billing and statement cycles.
 Contact your vendor if you stop receiving your regular invoice or statement.

 - Detect suspicious activity by routinely monitoring your financial accounts and billing statements.

 - Be alert to the following signs that require immediate attention:

-- Unexpected credit cards or account statements
+- Unexpected debit or credit cards or account statements

 - Denials of credit for no apparent reason